DaudCloud-sudo/AWS-Compute-Labs/README.md

 # AWS Compute LABS

-## LAB 1: Deploying Employee Directory Application to EC2

-This lab demonstrates how to deploy a simple Employee Directory application to an Amazon EC2 instance using a user data script.
-The steps are part of an AWS SAA preparation course lab.
+This lab guides you through deploying a basic Employee Directory application to an Amazon EC2 instance using a user data script.
+It also covers how to utilize an Elastic Load Balancer (ELB) and Auto Scaling Group to distribute HTTP traffic and automatically scale the application as demand increases.
+These steps are part of a lab in an AWS Solutions Architect Associate preparation course.

 ## Table of Contents